Carme Solé Vendrell

-Carme Solé Vendrell (born Barcelona, 1944) is a Spanish illustrator and writer, mainly of children's books.
+Carme Solé Vendrell (born 1944 in Barcelona) is a Spanish illustrator and writer, mainly of children's books.
 Since 1968, she has illustrated more than a hundred books.
 She has also worked on television series such as Víctor y María.
-She was a Premi Nacional de Cultura laureate in 1979 and 2012.
+She was a Premio Nacional de Cultura laureate in 1979 and 2012.

 Between 2012 and 2015 her collection was deposited in the Biblioteca de Catalunya, consisting of about 400 drawings.